Rob Lowe: 1999–2009: The West Wing and acclaim

-2010s
+2010–2019: Parks and Recreation and other roles

 In 2010, he appeared in the biography of the Brat Packers called: Brat Pack: Where Are They Now?
 He also appeared on The Tonight Show with Conan O'Brien.
-Lowe is currently teaming up with 44 Blue to produce a reality series entitled Potomac Fever about young adults living in Washington, D.C.

-In July 2010, it was announced that Lowe would be providing the voice for the superhero Captain Marvel in the animated series, Young Justice.
+That same year, he partnered with 44 Blue Productions to develop a reality television pilot titled Potomac Fever, intended to follow the lives of young professionals in Washington, D.C.
+A pilot was commissioned by the E! network, but the series was not picked up for full production and ultimately did not air.
+In July 2010, it was announced that Lowe would be providing the voice for the superhero Captain Marvel in the animated series Young Justice.
 It was also announced in July 2010 that Lowe would become a series regular on the series Parks and Recreation.
 He portrayed Chris Traeger, the relentlessly upbeat city manager of the fictional town of Pawnee, Indiana, for four seasons, before his character was written out of the show in 2014.
-He was so pleased with the show and his guest appearances on season 2 that he agreed to become a full-fledged cast member from there on out.
-He reprised the role in the 2015 series finale, “One Last Ride”, and in the 2020 special episode “A Parks and Recreation Special”.
+He was so pleased with the show and his guest appearances on season 2 that he agreed to become a full-fledged cast member.
+He reprised the role in the 2015 series finale, "One Last Ride", and in the 2020 special episode "A Parks and Recreation Special".

 In 2011, Lowe guest starred in a recurring role on Showtime's comedy Californication.
-Lowe featured as the troubled but in-demand actor Eddie Nero – a character based upon "about ten people", according to Lowe but somewhat contradicted by sources at Showtime itself – employed to portray Hank in a film version of his book, Fucking and Punching.
+Lowe featured as the troubled but in-demand actor Eddie Nero – a character based upon "about ten people," according to Lowe but somewhat contradicted by sources at Showtime itself – employed to portray Hank in a film version of his book, Fucking and Punching.
 In 2011, Lowe wrote a memoir titled Stories I Only Tell My Friends, which was released in May 2011.
 During his promotional tour for Stories I Only Tell My Friends, Lowe told Australian radio show The Kyle & Jackie O Show that during his five-day press visit to Australia in 1990, he was so badly affected by the overuse of painkillers that the only two things he remembers from the trip were being at the Sydney Zoo and getting a tattoo, although he states in his book that he does not remember getting the tattoo.
 In 2014, Lowe wrote a second book titled Love Life, which was released in April that year.
 He uses stories and observations from his life in a poignant and humorous series of true tales about men and women, art and commerce, fathers and sons, addiction and recovery, and sex and love.